Henry Smith, video game developer-wizard

 The trip more than paid for itself.
 It led to a placement with Irrational Games in Boston, Massachusetts, which began as a co-op placement in 1999, but ended up leading to full-time employment and a break in his formal education, which lasted until 2002.
 “That was a great opportunity,” he says.
 “I was doing my dream job, pretty much, and I really loved Boston.”

 Henry spent most of his three years there working on a game called The Lost, which was based on Dante’s Inferno.
 He recalls it as “a cool game,” but one that was somewhat behind the technological times, and it ended up being cancelled.
-Still, it was time well spent; he learned a lot, worked with a fabulous team and made connections with what would become a powerful company in the gaming industry.
+Still, it was time well spent; he learned a lot, worked with a fantastic team and made connections with what would become a powerful company in the gaming industry.

 “Irrational Games is now incredibly successful,” he says.
 “They went on to make BioShock, which is really popular.
 Now they’re working on BioShock Infinite, one of the most anticipated upcoming games.”